pmcvtm/presentations/slides/the-800-file-gorilla/slides.md

 ---

-🤝 Be diplomatic
+🤝 Be Diplomatic

 - OSS is **publicly viewable**
 - don't scare contributors off
 - use thoughtful communication channels

 Note: It's important to be diplomatic with contributor feedback, especially when trust hasn't been built like it may have been with your internal dev team.
 Also, PRs are publicly visible, and don't include anything about relationships, past discussions, or other context that may inform your communication.
 Don't scare folks off...
 Personally I am not a fan of closing PRs without extra communication, even though it is easy.
-Also it's important to _own up_ when you goof!
-We're all only human.

 ---

-😅  Own up to _your_ errors
+😅  Own Up to _Your_ Errors

 > &nbsp; &nbsp; **pmcvtm** commented at 4:39 pm
 >